JaberKh16/Leave-Application-Management/README.md

 6. Datatables

 ## Getting Started Step by Step
+1. Go to the branch - project_branch

-1. In your root folder, clone the project file using git clone https://github.com/JaberKh16/Leave-Application-Management.git
+2. In your root folder, clone the project file using git clone https://github.com/JaberKh16/Leave-Application-Management.git
-2. Open terminal (bash/cmd).
+3. Open terminal (bash/cmd).
 Then go to project folder using command

 ```sh
 cd Leave-Application-Project